 There is a National Trust car park, takeaway café and toilets just a short walk from the beaches at Dollar Cove and Church Cove situated next to Winnianton Farm which is the site of one of the largest and most important Dark Age settlements in Cornwall.
 This is Poldark territory, Dollar Cove, also known as Jangye Ryn, is named after the silver dollars that have occasionally been found from the wreck of a Portuguese ship that went down here in the 17th century.
 This is a rather pebbly beach but a great place to explore rock pools and search for treasure!
 In series 2 of Poldark there is plenty of action at Dollar Cove with smugglers thwarted by the Customs officers and soldiers.

 Church Cove is a popular bathing spot adjacent to Dollar Cove.
-The Church of Winwalloe, giving Church Cove its name, shelters behind a huge prehistoric cliff castle, and was originally established in the 6th-century by a Breton saint of the same name.
+The Church of Winwalloe on the Lizard, giving Church Cove its name, shelters behind a huge prehistoric cliff castle, and was originally established in the 6th-century by a Breton saint of the same name.
 The buildings visible today were built in the 13th-century, with a distinct separate bell tower in the cliff itself.
 Church Cove first made an appearance early in Series 1 of Poldark where it was the scene of a night time shipwreck.
 Perhaps the inspiration for the location came from the fact that the shifting sands here were already the site of the wreck of the 17th century Schiedam.
 The Schiedam was a Dutch ship in the East India service, it was captured in 1863 by French privateers on the way back from northern Spain with a cargo of timber, but was soon re-captured by an English galley frigate and then served in the English Navy fleet.
 In 1684, on a return voyage from the military evacuation of Tangiers, the vessel was driven ashore at Church Cove in a gale.
-The ship was carrying navy miners.
-Horses and machinery as well as guns and stores which had been captured in the assault.
+The ship was carrying navy miners, horses and machinery as well as guns and stores which had been captured in the assault.

 The walk then takes in the steep cliffs leading to Polurrian Beach, Carrag-Luz “Love Rock” and finally Mullion Cove.